 How Practicing Self-Regulation Can Make Long-Term, Positive Effects

 Before we dive into how to build self-regulation, let’s talk about how it can make a positive impact on understanding your emotions.

 As children, we learn through our senses, including interoception.
 We learn that touching something hot can be painful, that jumping in a puddle can make our skin wet, or that staring at the sun for too long can hurt our eyes.
 As we grow, we become more knowledgeable about these physical body signals and can learn to use them as clues to our emotions.

 When it comes to self-regulation, we may start to look deeper into these body signals and learn what actions help us to promote comfortable feeling body signals and thus regulate our emotions.
 For example, eating a sandwich may make our growling stomach feel better; a hug from a caregiver may slow our heart rate; putting on a jacket can reduce our shivering muscles.
 Over time, with a lot of exploration and practice, we begin to learn what activities make our bodies feel good, thus developing the ability to self-regulate.

 Self-regulation allows us to be more resilient.
 We’re able to bounce back from adversity more quickly and even develop more quality relationships with those around us.
 Self-regulation is essential to promoting positive mental health in ourselves as well as generations to come.

 Practicing to tune into our body signals to enhance self-regulation skills is essential for us all.
-However, research finds that it is especially helpful for anyone with autism, anxiety, depression, a trauma history, eating disorders, obesity, toilet training difficulties, sensory processing disorder, or behavioral challenges.
+However, research finds that it is especially helpful for anyone with autism, anxiety, depression, a trauma history, eating disorders, toilet training difficulties, sensory processing disorder, or behavioral challenges.
 When we can better manage our emotions, we can better participate and thrive during daily life activities.

 Activities to Help Develop Self-Regulation